sinanyil81/sinanyil81.github.io/_pages/03-group.md

 ---

-As Embedded and Networked Things Group (ENT-Lab), we do research on hardware and software for networked embedded systems that have resource and energy constraints.
-We are interested in problems at the intersection of embedded systems, internet of things (IoT), wireless communication and network protocols, self-organizing sensor networks, distributed algorithms, operating systems/run-times and many more.
+As Embedded and Networked Things Group (ENT-Lab), we aim to identify and solve on the cross-cutting research problems and gaps concerning the hardware and software for networked embedded systems having extreme resource and energy constraints.
+We are interested in the problems that are at the intersection of embedded systems, internet of things (IoT), wireless communication and network protocols, self-organizing sensor networks, distributed algorithms, operating systems/run-times and many more.

 Our current research activities include:
-- Software and hardware support for intermittent computing
+- Software systems and programming support for intermittent computing
+- Architectural (hardware) support for intermittent computing
-- Transiently-powered networking
+- Batteryless and intermittent networking
-- Learning and inference on the batteryless edge.
+- Tiny machine learning on the batteryless edge.

 Check [https://tinysystems.github.io/](https://tinysystems.github.io/) for our open source code releases related to our research.